11 Data access

 After downloading, you will notice that the Event and Occurrence data is flattened into one table, called “Occurrence.csv”.
 Upon inspecting this file in your viewer of choice, you will see it contains all 225 possible DwC fields, although not every field will contain data for each observation.
 Any extensions you checked will be downloaded as separate tables.

 The robis R package has been developed to facilitate connecting to the OBIS API from R. The package can be installed from CRAN or from GitHub (latest development version).
-The package documentation includes a function reference as well as a getting started vignette.
-As a quick example of what the package can do, you can obtain raw occurrence data by feeding a taxon name or AphiaID to the occurrence function.
+The package documentation includes a Reference page outlining all functions, as well as a getting started vignette.
+For example, you can use the package to obtain a list of datasets, a taxon checklist, or raw occurrence data by supplying e.g. a taxon name or AphiaID.
+You can also specify whether to include absence records when obtaining occurrence data.

 library(robis)